Dangers of Drinking Poppy Seed Tea

 Exclusive Poppy Seed Tea Detox and Addiction Treatment

 Each patient receives the treatment that better fits their needs.
 We do not believe in or use a cookie-cutter approach to addiction treatment.
-Patients come to a full service accredited hospital, where a comprehensive physiological assessment occurs.
+Patients come to a full-service accredited hospital, where a comprehensive physiological assessment occurs.
 Based on this assessment’s findings, our medical director will design an adequate detox protocol: a medically supervised detox starts, reducing the withdrawal symptoms, discomfort, and length.
 Although the Waismann Method is the most recognized and respected rapid detox center globally, we also provide non-anesthesia opioid treatments.
-Following the hospital, patients continue recovery at Domus.
+Following the hospital, patients continue recovery at Domus Retreat.
 Here, guests can take advantage of holistic therapies, making the transition to an opioid-free life much more palpable.
 This additional support promotes long-term recovery and detox success.